apogee-travel/beacon/README.md

 // When only using one middleware, it's easiest to just invoke it and pass it as the arg to createStore.
-// The other example below shows how multiple middleware can be composed. export const productListStore = createStore<
+// The other example below shows how multiple middleware can be composed. export const todoStore = createStore<
     TodoListState,
     TodoListComputedState,
     TodoListActions